 Once I got a driving licence, I dusted off my keyboard and had a brief stint in cover bands to make some dosh on Saturday nights.
-Although playing my heart out to territorial drunkards screaming 'play sweet caroline', and 'you're far too young to know the most famous music ever' eventually destroyed my soul, I figured out how to faithfully reproduce sounds I'd hear and admire in famous records, expanding my palette beyond previously conceivable.
+Although playing my heart out to territorial drunkards screaming 'play sweet caroline', and 'you're far too young to know who Elvis is' eventually destroyed my soul, I figured out how to faithfully reproduce sounds I'd hear and admire in famous records, expanding my palette beyond previously conceivable.

 Searching for a purpose, I found myself at a jam night at the The Pelton Arms in Greenwich, which turned out to be a Nine Below Zero warm-up gig.
 I was instantly blown away by the musicianship and emotional expression, and started to attend the jams on the regular purely to learn; absorbing licks, techniques and tunes from some of the most seasoned and accomplished players I'd ever seen.

 One thing lead to another, Dennis signed the metaphorical adoption papers and I coated Nine Below Zero’s 2019 album ‘Avalanche’ with ivory, rotary, analog and plucked sonic vibrations in the creative paradise of Glenn Tilbrook's 45RPM Studio.
 We went on to tour the album, playing rammed venues all over the UK and Europe from the intimate to the prestigious.
 I had the time of my life and was finally in my element.
 Then the pandemic hit.